Download page Diagnostic Actions.

 To create a diagnostic session action:

-- Access the actions configuration window.
+- Access the Actions Configuration pane.
 See Create and Modify Actions in Actions.

-- Under Diagnostics, select Start a Diagnostic Session on the selected Business Transactions in the Create Action window and click OK.
+- Under Diagnostics, select Start a Diagnostic Session on the selected Business Transactions in the Create Action pane and click OK.

 - After entering a name for the action, the duration of the diagnostic session in minutes and the number of snapshots to take per minute, select whether a diagnostic session will be started for any business transaction affected by the event or for specific business transactions.